 A medium sized, dark grey species with brownish yellow tibia.
 The head, thorax and abdomen all have a dark ground colour with dense grey dusting apart from brownish stripes on the top of the thorax.
 Proboscis black.
 Palps yellow.
 Frons red.
 Face and jowls paler dusted.
 Femora dark, densely grey dusted.
 Tibia yellow, tarsi darker.
-Wing length: \bigcirc 4.1 - 5.2 - 6.9 mm (57); \bigcirc 4.3 - 5.3 - 6.5 mm (63).
+Wing length: $\stackrel{?}{\bigcirc}$ 4.1 - 5.3 - 6.9 mm (70); $\stackrel{\bigcirc}{\bigcirc}$ 4.3 - 5.4 - 6.5 mm (71).

 A widespread and abundant coastal species which breeds in piles of wet, rotting seaweed.
 Adults can be abundant where such accumulations occur including sandy and rocky shores, salt marshes and coastal grazing levels and can be found visiting flowers some distance from breeding localities.
 They tend to shelter in the longer vegetation on upper salt marsh and around ditches in coastal grazing levels and it can be one of the most abundant flies in such situations.
+It has been recorded from 211 hectads in total and from 160 since 1990.
+Distribution map.